 1. What is a master plan and why do we need it?

-The master plan identifies the physical framework necessary to support the university's strategic priorities, which are being defined through an ongoing strategic planning process.
-VCU’s strategic plan, Quest 2025: Together We Transform, sets the vision for the future of the university.
-The master plan then takes that vision and recommends what physical facilities we need to bring that vision to fruition.
+The master plan identifies the physical framework necessary to support VCU's strategic priorities, which are defined through the university's strategic plan, Quest 2025: Together We Transform, and the VCU Health System strategic plan, Vision by Design.
+The master plan then takes those visions and recommends what physical facilities we need to bring that vision to fruition.

-The goal of this planning effort is to develop a comprehensive and flexible plan that addresses the needs of the university for the next 10-15 years.
+The goal of this planning effort is to develop a comprehensive and flexible plan that addresses the needs of the university and health system.
 It is a roadmap, or a guide, to be responsive to VCU’s developing needs and resources.
 A master plan is not fixed in stone and is subject to change especially in urban environments where growth can be dependent on real estate opportunities.

 2. Why a new master plan?

-VCU is growing and our strategic priorities are changing as a result of the new strategic plan, Quest 2025: Together We Transform.
-In the past master plans have built on each other, for example the 2013 master plan was an update of the 2006 plan.
+VCU is growing and our strategic priorities are changing as a result of the new strategic plans.
+In the past, master plans have built on each other, for example the 2013 master plan was an update of the 2004 plan.
 But this one is different.
 The transformational nature of the strategic plan is driving a need for a fresh look at the master plan to reflect the university's emerging priorities.